Middle School: The Worst Years of My Life poster

 The inciting incident occurs at 10 minutes when Principal Dwight publicly humiliates Rafe over a minor infraction and confiscates his precious sketchbook, crushing his creative spirit.
 Rafe realizes this school system will destroy his individuality..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Rafe makes the active choice to wage "Operation R.A.F.E."
+This indicates the protagonist's commitment to Rafe makes the active choice to wage "Operation R.A.F.E."
 (Rules Aren't For Everyone), committing to break every school rule and earn points for creativity.
 He turns his oppression into a game., moving from reaction to action.

 The Collapse moment at 68 minutes (74% through) represents the emotional nadir.
 Here, Rafe is caught and expelled from school.
 The devastating reveal: Leo is not just an imaginary friend but Rafe's deceased older brother, who died of leukemia.
 Rafe has been using fantasy and rebellion to avoid processing his grief.
-His world collapses emotionally and literally., indicates the protagonist at their lowest point.
+His world collapses emotionally and literally., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 80% of the runtime.
 Rafe discovers Principal Dwight has been embezzling school funds meant for art and music programs.
 Armed with this evidence and newfound maturity, Rafe decides to fight back—not for himself, but for all students.
 He channels Leo's spirit constructively., demonstrating the transformation achieved throughout the journey.